Prajwaliscoding/llm-inference-gateway/docs/architecture.md

 - `gateway_provider_failures_total{provider, error_type}`: failure breakdown by provider and cause
 - `gateway_circuit_breaker_state{provider}`: live circuit state (0=closed, 0.5=half-open, 1=open)

 The pre-built Grafana dashboard (`grafana/dashboard.json`) visualizes request rate, error rate, latency percentiles, cost over time, provider distribution, and cache hit ratio in one view.
+Separately, the React frontend's own dashboard shows the same kind of data scoped to a single API key, using `/dashboard/stats` and `/dashboard/history`.
+Grafana is for operating the whole system; the frontend dashboard is for one user to see their own usage.

 ## Why it's built this way

-- **Postgres + Redis, not one datastore**: Postgres holds data that must survive forever; Redis holds data that's fine to lose (worst case: fall back to normal behavior).
+- **Postgres + Redis, not one datastore**: Postgres holds data that must survive forever, like accounts and billing history.
+Redis holds data that's fine to lose, like cache entries and rate limit counters.
-- **Keys hashed, never stored raw**: a DB breach never exposes usable credentials.
+- **Keys hashed, never stored raw**: even if the database is ever breached, no usable credentials are exposed.
-- **`usage_summaries` separate from `requests`**: reading a running total stays cheap regardless of history size.
+- **`usage_summary` separate from `request_log`**: reading a user's running total stays fast no matter how much history piles up, since it doesn't have to scan every past request.
-- **Pricing table is sourced and dated**: LLM pricing changes; guessed numbers rot silently.
+- **Pricing table is sourced and dated**: LLM prices change often, so a hardcoded guess would quietly become wrong over time.
-- **Typed provider exceptions, not raw `httpx` errors**: the failover layer catches its own domain's exceptions, never `httpx` directly.
-Swapping HTTP libraries later touches only the provider files.
+- **Typed provider exceptions, not raw `httpx` errors**: the failover logic only understands its own error types, not the HTTP library's.
+If the HTTP library ever changes, only the provider files need to change.
 - **Circuit breaker is per-provider, not global**: one provider having problems shouldn't affect routing decisions for the other.
-- **Self-hosted Redis in production, not ElastiCache**: Redis holds intentionally ephemeral data; a managed service adds cost and setup overhead for no durability benefit here.
+- **Self-hosted Redis in production, not a managed service**: the data in Redis here is disposable by design, so paying for a managed service adds cost without adding real value.
-- **Migrations run from inside the cluster, not a developer laptop**: RDS is deliberately not publicly accessible; schema changes are applied from a pod that already has network access, keeping the database's attack surface minimal.
+- **Migrations run from inside the cluster, not a developer laptop**: the database isn't reachable from the open internet.
+Schema changes run from a pod that's already inside the network, keeping the database's exposure as small as possible.
+- **Frontend deployed separately from the backend**: the React app lives on Vercel for free, all the time.
+The backend only runs on AWS when it's actively being shown, to avoid ongoing cost.
+The frontend can tell when the backend is offline and explains why instead of just failing.

 Back to **[README](../README.md)**.